-In the interpretation of this section 20.80.500, et seq., the following rules shall govern:
+In the interpretation of section 20.80.500, et seq., the following rules shall govern:

-- (1) Parking spaces for other permitted or conditional uses not listed in this section shall be determined by the Director or Hearing Examiner, whichever has jurisdiction for the permit applied for where a land use permit is required and by the zoning administrator for other permitted uses. - (2) Fractional numbers shall be increased to the next whole number. - (3) Where there is an adequate public transit system or where for any other reason parking requirements are unusually low, the parking space provisions cited above may be reduced proportionately by the zoning administrator decision maker with jurisdiction. - (4) In portions of a lot devoted exclusively to the smaller spaces marked for use by small cars, aisle width may be reduced to 20 feet for 90 degree parking; to 15 feet for 60 degree parking; and to 12 feet for 45 degree parking.
+- (1) Parking spaces for other permitted or conditional uses not listed in this section shall be determined by the Director or Hearing Examiner, whichever has jurisdiction for the permit applied for. - (2) Fractional numbers shall be increased to the next whole number. - (3) Where there is an adequate public transit system or where for any other reason parking requirements are unusually low, the parking space provisions cited above may be reduced proportionately decision maker with jurisdiction.